 Managing district finances involves financial planning and financial control.
 The ultimate aim of both disciplines is to make sure that sufficient funding is available, at the right time, for districts to meet their educational and service-delivery objectives.
-In the short term, financial management provides for basic equipment - like books and tables - to be bought.
+In the short term, financial management provides for staffing and purchasing needed materials - like books, computers, and tables.
 In the long term it means planning for larger acquisitions that are part of a district's improvement and development plan.